raviqqe/stak/README.md

 (write-string "Hello, world!\n")
 ```

-and the build script at `build.rs`:
+Then, add a build script at `build.rs` to build the Scheme source file into bytecodes.

 ```rust
 use stak_build::{build_r7rs, BuildError};